 It is common among professional athletes to support their body’s healing process through proper nutrition, adequate hydration, and rest.
 Then, once they have been given permission, they begin to work out slowly, with great care, and with a professional trainer.
 If something feels off, they consult with their physician who may recommend waiting an additional time before resuming their workout routine.
 Treat yourself like a professional athlete coming back from injury and allow your body adequate time of fully-supported healing before resuming your exercise routine.

-Exercising Can Speed Up Recovery
+Exercise Lightly to Speed Up Recovery

 Going to the gym and powerlifting 135 pounds will not speed up your recovery, but certain exercises promote the body’s natural healing process.
 Again, it is important to consult with your physician before resuming any exercise program.
 Once they have cleared you for light exercise, begin with low-impact cardio like cycling or walking.
 These activities can reduce inflammation in your breast tissue by oxygenating bruised muscles.
 Even yoga, Pilates, or tai chi, exercises that focus on the movement of oxygen through the body, can have a similar impact on healing without affecting your overall surgical results.
 They also help the shoulder joints to slowly move through their range of motion – an important part of healing after breast augmentation.
 Be sure to wear extra support even during low-impact exercises to avoid excessive movement in your breasts.
 Movement can cause pain, swelling, and injury to the surrounding breast tissue, setting your recovery back even further.

-Use a Trainer
+Use An Experienced Trainer

 Even if you are an expert gym-goer, using a trainer who has worked with other women who have received breast augmentation surgery may be one of the best uses of your post-operative time.
 Having extra help through your first few postoperative workout sessions will ensure you get the workout you need without damaging the results you want.
 The trainer should know both exercises that will help speed up your recovery and exercises to avoid.
 With up to an extra 3/4 of a pound of weight on your chest and an extended period away from the gym, you may notice that your balance, center of gravity, and core strength are different than they were before.
 A qualified, experienced trainer will help you navigate these changes as you make adjustments to your exercise form.

-Take it One Week at a Time
+Take Exercising One Week at a Time

-After spending so much time, money, and energy on your new body, the recovery process are protecting your investment.
 Taking advantage of this unique opportunity to heal will give you the breasts you want without additional surgeries, infections, or recovery time.
 Use this time to pause, reflect on your experience, listen to your doctor, and rest.
 Before you know it, you’ll be back in the gym, a whole new you.